 Before you call it a day, the last thing to do is take actions that boost your safety where it matters most.
 If criminals are desperate enough and recognize that there’s no way to foil the security at your business, they may target you personally to access the valuable merchandise you sell.

-By coercing you with a weapon, they will force you to return to work and grant them access to the merchandise they’re after.
+By coercing you with a weapon, they will force you to return to work and grant you access to the merchandise they’re after.
 This is as emotionally distressing as it is financially devastating.

 Follow this advice to avoid potential devastation: